huytq000605/Notes/OS/OS.md

 2 ways to communicate: Shared memory or Message Passing

 # Threads
-Thread is basic unit of execution within a process
+- Thread is basic unit of execution within a process
-A process can have many threads
+- A process can have many threads
-Have own stack, state, register, program counter
+- Have their own stack, state, register, program counter

 # Compare
 All threads in a process share the same adress space of a process